zanadoman/SlayEngineV1/README.md

 For textures and texts you can set the rotation and (slayFlipNONE, slayFlipHORIZONTAL, slayFlipVERTICAL) both vertical and horizontal flipping with a | operator.

 ### uint16 slayRender***Camera()
-This time the rendering process will apply the perspective of the camera to the position and the size to the object to be rendered
+This time the rendering process will apply the perspective of the camera to the position and the size of the object to be rendered

 ### uint16 slayRender3D***Camera()
 With this rendering function you can create fake 3D effect by stacking multiple layers behind each other